The Magic of Yukon Summer

 CANADA

-Join us on this unusual journey to the heart of the culture and culinary developments in the Yukon and take part in one of the most extraordinary events of the year, the Adäka Cultural Festival.
-Launched in 2011 it delivers a world-class, iconic festival that showcases, celebrates, and fosters the development of Yukon’s diverse and distinctive First Nations arts and culture.
+Join us on this unusual journey to the heart of the culture and culinary developments in the Yukon and take part the most extraordinary events of the year, the Adäka Cultural Festival or the Moosehide Gathering.
+These world-class, iconic festival showcase, celebrate, and foster the development of Yukon’s diverse and distinctive First Nations arts and culture.

 TOUR HIGHLIGHTS